Created by Lester Dent

 Hmmm… an agile tough guy, living on a boat docked in Florida.
 Sound familiar?

 There are some definite similarities to John D. MacDonald‘s “salvage expert” Travis McGee, and more than a bit of speculation over the years, but nobody has made a solid case yet.
 But Lester Dent did write for the pulps throughout their heyday, and John D., one of the last writers to write for the pulps, would definitely have been aware of Dent’s work.

 Unfortunately, Dent only left us with two stories about Oscar Sail — he really deserved more outings than that.
 Well, only two, except…

 THE OTHER OSCAR SAIL

 - Dent apparently had high hopes for a possible series based around the exploits of the Miami-based detective, but the series never materialized.
 But for a peek at what Dent had initially intended, check out “Luck,” the original version of “Sail” before Black Mask‘s editors got their hands on it.
-“Luck” eventually surfaced in 2020, in the Les Standiford’s edited Miami Noir: The Classics, and it presents a completely different–but no less devious–Sail.
+“Luck” eventually surfaced in 2020, in the Les Standiford’s edited Miami Noir: The Classics (and a year later in The Complete Black Mask Cases of Oscar Sail) and it presents a completely different–but no less devious–Sail.
 Gone is the long, dangerous physique; instead we get a short man with “round jolly brown features of a… man who probably liked his food.”

 - “(‘Angelfish’ is) plagued by Dent’s characteristic semi-literate understatement, but it’s for sure a tough story, told with hurricane ferocity.
 His hero is a tall, lanky detective named Sail, who dresses all in black.
 The chase is after some aerial photos of a promising oil field.
 Uncomplicated, in a breathless way.”